 But what is self-care?

 I feel like self-care has become such a buzzword term lately.
-And you may think it means taking a hot bubble bath while drinking wine.
-Or getting a mani / pedi or having a spa day.
-But not necessarily.
+You may think it means taking a hot bubble bath while drinking wine, getting a mani / pedi, or having a spa day, but not necessarily.

-Everyone’s self-care routines will be different.
-So find what works for you.
-Figure out what self-care means to you.
+Everyone’s self-care routines will differ, so find what works for you and figure out what self-care means.
 How do you fill up your cup?
 What activities help you feel recharged?

-Self-care could simply mean spending some time alone or going for a walk.
-And how you recharge may differ based on whether you are an introvert or an extrovert.
+Self-care could mean spending some time alone or going for a walk.
+How you recharge may differ depending on whether you are an introvert or an extrovert.

 Here are some ideas to build self-care into your day.